Stellar engine: Class C

+Class D

+A class D stellar engine uses a star’s mass to propel the star.
+Particular class D stellar engines are the stellar rocket described in 1989, based on a modification of the concept of “star lifting” proposed in 1985, the Caplan thruster proposed in 2019 and the Svoronos Star Tug proposed in 2020.

 Caplan thruster

 Astronomer Matthew E. Caplan of Illinois State University has proposed a type of stellar engine that uses concentrated stellar energy (repurposing the mirror statites from class A) to excite certain regions of the outer surface of the star and create beams of solar wind for collection by a multi-Bussard ramjet assembly.
 The ramjets would produce directed plasma to stabilize its orbit and jets of oxygen-14 to push the star.
 Using rudimentary calculations that assume maximum efficiency, Caplan estimates that the Bussard engine would use 1012 kg of solar material per second to produce a maximum acceleration of 10−9 m/s2, yielding a velocity of 200 km/s after 5 million years and a distance of 10 parsecs over 1 million years.
 While theoretically the Bussard engine would work for 100 million years, given the mass loss rate of the Sun, Caplan deems 10 million years to be sufficient for a stellar collision avoidance.
 His proposal was commissioned by the German educational YouTube channel Kurzgesagt.